j3496/Capstone-project/proposal.md

-Premise: The premise of this program is to create a text based adventure using a mix of html and javascript using different websites and built in hyper links to navigate through the adventure and to access different parts of the code.
+Premise: The premise of this program is to create a text based adventure using a mix of html, CSS and javascript using different websites and built in hyper links to navigate through the adventure and to access different parts of the code.

 Must-have list:
 -Have multiple webpages as different options